reguv760/gatsby-contentful-blog/README.md

 This is a static website built with Gatsby JS using Contentful's CMS to power "content" for a blog.
 Site is also deployed using Netlify's cloud hosting.

-This "boilerplate" can be update content using
+This "boilerplate" can update content using
 a) Contentful's CMS or
 b) Manually editing the code through an editor